mohitDeshpande/MomentuumApi/README.md

 2. Open the solution in Visual Studio
 3. Run the project using Visual Studio

-### This project follow the [Git Flow Branching model](http://nvie.com/posts/a-successful-git-branching-model) for development.
-Please create your feature branch from `develop` branch and start developing in it and then open a pull request for to merge your code into the develop branch
+### This project follows the [Git Flow Branching model](http://nvie.com/posts/a-successful-git-branching-model) for development.
+Please create your feature branch from `develop` branch and start developing in it and then open a pull request to merge your code into the develop branch